AdobeDocs/marketo.en/help/marketo/getting-started/what-is-adobe-marketo-engage.md

 ## Do I need to learn all of that? {#do-i-need-to-learn-all-of-that}

-You do not!
+You do not.
 It's easy to get started in Marketo Engage, and it will evolve with you.
 You can learn everything if you'd like, or just use the pieces that suit your needs.

 ## Do I need to do any setup? {#do-i-need-to-do-any-setup}

-Yes, we made a [checklist of stuff to do](/help/marketo/getting-started/setup/setup-checklist.md){target="_blank"}.
+Yes, there are a handful of steps you must (or we strongly recommend you) do, and [they can be found here](/help/marketo/getting-started/initial-setup/setup-steps.md){target="_blank"}.

 ## Do I have to wait until setup is finished to learn? {#do-i-have-to-wait-until-setup-is-finished-to-learn}